colmbaston/festive-bot/README.md

 ### Command-Line Options

 ```
-Usage: festive-bot [--all-years] [--period mins] [--heartbeat mins]
+Usage: festive-bot [--all-years] [--period mins] [--standings mins] [--heartbeat mins]
 ```

-By default, Festive Bot only report on puzzle completions the current year's AoC (and therefore only does anything useful during December).
+By default, Festive Bot will only report on puzzle completions the current year's AoC and therefore only does anything useful during December.
-Setting the `--all-years` flag allows reporting on puzzle completions for past AoC years as well, though the leaderboard standings for these years won't be posted.
+Setting the `--all-years` flag allows reporting on puzzle completions for past AoC years as well, though the leaderboard standings for these years won't be announced.

 Festive Bot runs in a cycle, fetching events from the AoC leaderboard, sending webhooks, then sleeping until the beginning of the next iteration.
-The default iteration period is one hour, and can be modified by the `--period` option.
-The `mins` parameter is a positive integer representing the iteration period in minutes.
+The default iteration period is one hour, and can be modified by the `--period mins` option, specifying the period in minutes.
-The minimum accepted value is 15 minutes, limited to avoid requests being sent to the AoC API too frequently, and the maximum is 1440 minutes (one day).
+The minimum accepted value for the `mins` parameter is 15 minutes, limited to avoid requests being sent to the AoC API too frequently.
-To ensure an iteration begins at 05:00 UTC each day (puzzle unlock time), `mins` should divide evenly into one day; if not, it is rounded up to the next factor.
+To ensure an iteration begins at 05:00 UTC each day (the moment new puzzles unlock), `mins` must divide evenly into 1440 (one day).

+During December, Festive Bot will periodically announce the current leaderboard standings.
+The default interval between standings announcements is one day, and can be modified by the `--standings mins` option, specifying the interval between announcements in minutes.
+The maximum value for the `mins` parameter is 10080 (one week), and it must be a multiple of the iteration period.

 You may optionally send heartbeat status messages to the status webhook, which can be useful when Festive Bot is running on a machine that you cannot easily monitor.
-The frequency of the messages can be controlled by the `--heartbeat` option, with none being sent by default.
-The `mins` parameter is a positive integer representing the interval between heartbeats in minutes.
+By default, no heartbeat messages are sent, but they can be enabled by the `--heartbeat mins` option, specifying the interval between heartbeats in minutes.
-The maximum accepted value is 10080 minutes (one week), the minimum being limited by the iteration period (see `--period`).
+The maximum value for the `mins` parameter is 10080 (one week), and it must be a multiple of the iteration period.
-Since heartbeats occur during the normal cycle of the program, `mins` should be divisible by the iteration period; if not, it is rounded up to the next multiple.

 ### Cached Files